Roger Stone indictment: Is this all Mueller has, or is he closing in on Trump?

 Stone denies any wrongdoing, and Trump's legal team, not surprisingly, is focused on what the indictment didn't say.

-"The indictment today does not allege Russian collusion by Roger Stone or anyone else," said Jay Sekulow, the president's attorney.
+"The indictment today does not allege Russian collusion by Roger Stone or anyone else," Jay Sekulow, the president's attorney, said.
 "Rather, the indictment focuses on alleged false statements Mr. Stone made to Congress."

 "By in or around June and July 2016, Stone informed senior Trump campaign officials that he had information indicating (WikiLeaks) had documents whose release would be damaging to the Clinton campaign," the indictment says.